Irish dance classes

 Irish céilí dance calling

-I call Irish céilí dances regularly in the DC and Baltimore areas, including EducArte’s céilí series, the Baltimore Open Céilí, and the Emerald Isle Céilí Club in Towson, MD.
+I call Irish céilí dances regularly in the DC and Baltimore areas, including EducArte’s céilí series, the Baltimore Open Céilí, and the Emerald Isle Céilí Club.
 I also call céilí dances for weddings and private events.

 A céilí dance caller is a person who briefly explains each dance and then “calls” the figures and movements out while the crowd is dancing.
 The role is a cross between an instructor and an emcee.